1mach0/rcube-compiler/README.md

 # rcube-compiler

+> Note: This repository is still under-construction, the MuJoCo rendering *might* screw up the quaternion rotations

 A lightweight Rubik's Cube state-to-visualization engine that converts abstract cube state representations into fully rendered **MuJoCo** models for simulation, visualization, and future robotic/AI applications.

 ---